aseldawy/CS167/Labs/Lab1/CS167-Lab1.md

       - Variable name: `JAVA_HOME`, Variable value: `C:\cs167\jdk1.8.0_321`
       - Variable name: `MAVEN_HOME`, Variable value: `C:\cs167\apache-maven-3.8.5`
       - Variable name: `HADOOP_HOME`, Variable value: `C:\cs167\hadoop-3.2.2`
-  5. Double click variable **Path**, add the following 3 items:
+  5. Double click variable **Path**, add the following 3 values via "New" button:
       - `%JAVA_HOME%\bin`
       - `%MAVEN_HOME%\bin`
       - `%HADOOP_HOME%\bin`
+  6. Don't forget to click "Ok" to close and save the changes in environment variables.
-  6. Close the current terminal, and rerun the commands in step 1, they should print 3 non-empty lines with the values you just set.
+  7. Close and restart the current terminal, and rerun the commands in step 1, they should print 3 non-empty lines with the values you just set.

 </details>